Qisen25/Mobile-Cyclist-Personal/README.md

 7. Run `npm run android` in the project root

 # Change log
-1. <del>Watch pos or location task now get direction by Location.getHeadingAsync() since it provides more consistent direction<del>.
+1. <del>Watch pos or location task now get direction by Location.getHeadingAsync() since it provides more consistent direction</del>.
 (Removed this idea ( using bearing to help get direction ), found to be unsuitable for cyclist app when testing.